Sarah-Bue/knit-space/README.md

 As a **registered user**, I can **rearrange my saved posts** so that **arrange my content board according to my preferences**.
 - Saved posts are presented as a list.
 - Using AJAX drag and drop, users can move their saved posts to a different position.
-- The new positions remain after changing between pages and logging out of the account.
+- The drag and drop functionality is implemented on desktop and mobile devices.

 As a **registered user**, I can **delete saved blog posts from my Dashboard** so that **I can manage my content board**.
 - A *Delete* button is displayed with each saved blog post preview.